toolness/nunjucks/home.md

 Read the [How Nunjucks is Different from Jinja2](#wiki-jinja2-differences) section for more information on how nunjucks differs from jinja2.

+### What are the differences between this and jinja2, if any?

+There are a few subtle differences that mostly stem from different semantics between Python and javascript.
+There are also several small features that I still need to implement.

+There is a page which gives a [detailed description of all differences](/differences).

 ## Status

 All of the features that will be in v0.1 have been ported over.
 I am currently testing the codebase and letting it solidify before I make the first release.
 The focus is now documentation, benchmarks, and tests.